 The Blue Screen error, also called a Stop Error causes your Windows system to stop completely, and you may have to reboot the system to continue to operate.

-However, before the reboot, it is recommended that the users note the error code displayed on the blue screen.
+However, before the reboot, users are recommended to note the error code displayed on the blue screen.
 That being said, the BSOD error pops up mostly when your system is unable to recover the kernel-level error.
-The error message usually displays a whole load of crash information with driver data associated with the error and other information with their possible fixes.
+The error message usually displays a whole load of crash information with driver data associated with the error, and other information with their possible fixes.

-When the system crashes, Windows creates minidump files and all the memory data with the error details is dumped to a hard drive for future debugging.
+When the system crashes, Windows creates minidump files and dumps all memory data, including the error details, to a hard drive for future debugging.
 There are many handy tools like Bluescreen View and Windbg that allows you to read the minidump files for troubleshooting.
 You can use Bluescreen view to quickly and easily analyze the error.
 For more advanced research, you can use Windbg to solve the BSOD issue.

 What is Windows Debugger Tool (Windbg)

-WinDbg, also called a Windows debugging tool, is a multipurpose debugger that automatically scans all the minidump files which were created after the BSOD crash.
-The tool is used for more advanced analysis of a tricky error and is available to download for free as part of the Windows 10 SDK.
-For every crash occurrence, the debugging tool gives details about the driver that was loaded during the crash and other advanced crash information to diagnose the root cause of the blue screen error and eventually aid in figuring out the problematic drivers.
+WinDbg, also known as the Windows debugging tool, is a multipurpose debugger that automatically scans all minidump files created after a BSOD crash.
+The tool is used for more advanced analysis of tricky errors and is available for free download as part of the Windows SDK.
+For each crash, the debugging tool provides details about the driver that was loaded at the time of the crash and other advanced crash information to help diagnose the root cause of the blue screen error and eventually identify the problematic drivers.
 In this article, we explain how to use the Windows debugging tool (WinDbg) to read the crash report.

 New features of WinDbg